World Land Trust (WLT) has a variety of educational resources to offer all ages.

 Most of our education and fundraising packs have been designed to target specific Key Stages and our downloadable maps and publications provide excellent supporting material.

-Our free Education Fundraising Pack gives information and ideas on how to help save threatened wildlife across the world.
+Our free Education & Fundraising with WLT gives information and ideas on how to help save threatened wildlife across the world.
 Produced for youth and educational groups, parents, teachers and students the pack contains information on WLT's conservation projects, and a range of useful links to websites on rainforests.

 CD, pack and web pages: Key Stage 1 - 2